microsoft/entref-spring-boot/README.md

 * **Cosmos DB:** Cosmos DB is perhaps the fastest and most reliable NoSQL data storage service in the world.
 It is an excellent choice when performance and reliability are a must, and when enterprises require multi-region write capabilities, which are essential for both application/service performance and for HA/DR scenarios.
 * **Azure Traffic Manager:** DNS-based routing service to connect users to the nearest data center.
 Redirects traffic to healthy location when another region goes offline.
 Also enables recommended method blue-green (aka canary) deployments with Azure App Services.
 * **Application Gateway:** Provides a single public end-point (public IP) and acts as a reverse proxy (based on URI path) to send requests to the correct App Service instance.
-* **App Insights:** Enterprise developers use App Insights to monitor and detect performance anomolies in production applications.
+* **App Insights:** Enterprise developers use App Insights to monitor and detect performance anomalies in production applications.

 The solution leverages Azure Dev Ops for Continuous Integration and Delivery (CI/CD), and it deploys complete Azure environments via Azure Resource Manager (ARM) templates.